 What can I do to make lenders stop sending me letters and calling me?
 By forwarding forms or letters you have received to the Registrar’s Office or by requesting we send them a letter certifying you are enrolled at Manor as a full-time student.
 In addition, Manor has partnered with National Student Clearinghouse who will eliminate your involvement completely.
 You can contact them by going to www.degree verify.com or www.nslc.org for details; they are open 24/7, 365 days a year.

 How do I request an official transcript be sent to a third party?
 To protect the privacy of students and former students transcript requests must be made in writing by completing, signing, and submitting a Transcript Request form to the Office of the Registrar.
 Forms are available in the office or on Manor’s website.
-There is a $5.00 ($15.00 for same day) charge for each copy requested.
+There is a $15.00 charge to receive a transcript while you wait.

 I transferred courses to Manor.
 When will they show on my Manor transcript?
-Transferred credits are processed almost immediately after the Office of the Registrar receives the evaluation from the Office of the Associate Dean of Academic Affairs.
+Transferred credits are processed almost immediately after the Office of the Registrar receives your OFFICIAL transcript from the sending institute.
 If for some reason you feel there is a delay, please make sure Manor received an official transcript from the sending institute.

 How do I withdraw from the College?
 And what if I want to return at a future date?
 After you have exhausted all support and options to prevent the need to withdraw from the College, you will need to complete a form in the Registrar’s Office.
 If this is not possible, email firstname.lastname@example.org with a reason requesting to withdrawal.